alshedivat/al-folio/_pages/about.md

 social: true  #includes social icons at the bottom of the page
 ---

 Hi!
-My name is Chams and I like to build things.
+My name is Chams and I like to build things to solve Computer Science problems, create automated solutions and programs that tries to mimic the Human Behavior.
-I'm interested in Computer Science, Machine Learning and Cognitive Science.
+<br/>I'm very interested in Machine Learning with a focus on Deep Learning,
+Natural Language Processing and Computer Vision, and Psychology.
-My projects are mostly related to these fields.
+<br/>My [projects](/projects) are mostly related to these fields and are available on [github](https://github.com/ChamsToure).

-The rest of the time I spend with friends, play and coach basketball, and run long distances.
+The rest of the time I play and [coach basketball](https://www.vfl-oldesloe.de/basketball), and [run long distances](https://www.strava.com/athletes/70311685)